Please note – We’re not affiliated with the Rochester Sweeps Festival (we just love the event!) so are unable to answer your questions directly.

 Dubbed “the biggest folklore festival of its type in the UK”, Medway’s Rochester Sweeps Festival is always jam-packed with a dazzling array of traditional music, dancing and entertainment and as you’d expect, there’s no shortage of traditional Morris dancers to keep you smiling over the 3-day festivities.

 Of course, there will also be many local bars, cafes and restaurants to serve you food and drink over the weekend as well as plenty of local vendors on Rochester High Street.
-Similar to 2019, we're also expecting an artisan fair, folk-art/psychic fair, a funfair for the kids, the main festival stage and a real ale tent (yum!) with a fully licensed bar for 2022 too.
+Similar to other years, we’re also expecting an artisan fair, folk-art/psychic fair, a funfair for the kids, the main festival stage and a real ale tent (yum!) with a fully licensed bar for 2023 too.

 You’ll also hopefully be able to enjoy much of what was on offer at the last Sweeps Festival which included tours of Rochester Cathedral, the Sweeps Concert Night, the awakening of the Jack in the Green and the Sweeps Parade.